 - Have students reflect on the work they did with their group and evaluate the activity.
 Identify the aspect that they think they fulfilled. - Allow time for students to make notes on the project section individually.
-Then have them check with a partner. - Have students fill out the checklist alone and write their five favorite words.
-Ask them to move around the classroom and compare their notes with as many of their classmates as possible. - Discuss areas that student feel they need more work on and make suggestions.
+Then have them check with a - Have students fill out the checklist alone and write their five favorite words. - Discuss areas that students feel they need more work on and make suggestions.
 Check to make sure that they have chosen the appropriate suggestion from the last column in order to deal with difficulties.

-Self Reflection

-Things that I liked about Unit 4: Things that I didn't like very much:
+Things that I liked about Unit 4: Things that I didn't like v ery much:

-Things that I found easy in Unit 4: Things that I found difficult in Unit 4:
+Things that I found easy in Unit 4: Things that I found diffic ult in Unit 4:

-Unit 4 Checklist l can do this very well.
+Unit 4 Checklist I can do this very well.
 I can do this quite well.
 I need to study/ practice more.

 talk about food myths

 discuss eating habits

 offer, accept, and decline food and drink

 use phrasal verbs

 use separable and nonseparable phrasal verbs

 use three-word phrasal verbs

+know about count/noncount nouns and expressions of quantity

+use would like

+talk about recipes

+use sequence words: first, then, after that, finally

+1

-My five favorite new words from Unit 4: If you're still not sure about something from Unit 4: read through the unit again listen to the audio material study the grammar on page 46 again ask your teacher for help
+My five favorite new words from Unit 4: If you're s from Unit till not sure abou 4: t something

+• read throu ugh the unit again

+• listen to the audio material

+• study the from the u grammar and fund unit again tions

+eacher for help

+5 Amazing Animals

-Listen and Discuss 🕖
+Listen and Discuss [2]